 The Willful FBAR Violation statute and regulations are not in sync.
 The regulation (which limits the Willful FBAR Penalty to $100,000 per year) was never updated.
 Aside from a few isolated instances (which will presumably be challenged on appeal), courts have held the penalty is not limited to $100,000 per year.

 Non-Willful FBAR Fines are not limited $10,000 per year

 This is a losing argument.
 It has been attempted and seemingly rejected at every turn.
-The IRS actually has the right to penalize a person $10,000 per account, per year – with limitations (See IRM).
+The IRS actually has the right to penalize a person $10,000 per account, per year – with limitations on the total penalty amount (See IRM).

 Streamlined & FBAR Audit are on the Rise

 We have been contacted by more people than ever since the program’s inception back in mid-2014 about being selected for a streamlined audit.
 The IRS is taking a deeper look into many streamlined applications, which is why you should be careful about being misled by inexperienced counsel.

 Golding & Golding broke the 1,000 Submission Mark

 A small pat on the back for our tax and law firm.
 We have successfully completed more than 1,000 submissions, and have worked with thousands of clients in all aspects of FBAR, FATCA, international penalty mitigation, avoidance and abatement.
 We have helped several clients who turned to us when they were oversold by less experienced firms that underperformed.